aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 // 4. you can use generator.throw() to throw an error generator.throw(new Error("idk bro"))
 ```

-Invoking a `function*` function is syntactic sugar for converting that function into a normal generator function that returns an object with these methods:

-- `generator.next()`: gets the value next yield statement in the generator function.
-This always returns an object with the `value` and `done` properties:
-	- `value`: the yielded value
-	- `done`: returns a **boolean** of whether or not the generator has any more yield statements.
-If it does, then `done` is false, otherwise it's `true`
-- `generator.return(value)`: ends generator iteration and returns an object like so:
-	- `value`: the return value you passed in
-	- `done`: true, since you stopped execution
-- `generator.throw(err)`: allows you to throw a custom error which you can handle in the generator function.

 Whenever iteration stops, meaning you have no more yield statements or you purposely stop execution early, the `generator.next()` method will always return `{value: undefined, done: true}`